jpylvanainen/Image_analysis_course_24/Day3.md

 - How to open and investigate images in QuPath
 - What annotations, objects and classes are in QuPath
 - Automatic cell detection
 - How to train and apply a pixel classifier
+- How to train and apply an object classifier
+- Adding plug-ins and scripts to QuPath
+- Stardist in QuPath

 > [The excellent QuPath documentation](https://qupath.readthedocs.io/en/stable/)